based-jace/memento/README.md

 Once you have git installed, you're going to need to clone the repository.

 1. First, open a terminal in your directory of choice.
-2. Type `git clone https://github.com/based-jace/memento.git` and press "Enter."
+2. Type `git clone https://github.com/based-jace/secretary.git` and press "Enter."
 This creates a copy of the source code on your machine.
 3. `cd` into your new directory.
-If you didn't set your own, the new folder should be `memento`.
+If you didn't set your own, the new folder should be `secretary`.

 ### Step 2.
 Setting Up Firebase
 1. In your browser of choice, go to https://console.firebase.google.com/ and click "Add project."